General Information for Summer Programs

 - Madrid: Upper-Division Spanish

-Students live together and take classes in Pepperdine-owned facilities in Florence, Heidelberg, Lausanne, London, Shanghai, and Washington D.C.
-In Buenos Aires, students take classes in Pepperdine-owned facilities, but get the unique experience of living in carefully chosen local homestays.
-In our special interest programs, students reside in various locations.
-For specific information on where students will stay, view the program pages.
+Students live together and take classes in Pepperdine-owned facilities in Florence, Heidelberg, Lausanne, London, Shanghai, and Washington DC.
+In Buenos Aires, students take classes in Pepperdine-owned facilities but get the unique experience of living in carefully chosen local homestays.
+In our faculty-led programs, students reside in various locations.
+For specific information on where students will stay, view the individual program pages.

 A sufficient number and variety of courses are offered at each location to allow the student to complete their general education courses or in some programs, upper division courses.
 Classes in the residential locations normally meet 4 days a week in our European programs and 5 days a week in Buenos Aires and Shanghai.
 The class schedule and dates of each program vary.